codex-storage/codex-research/design/marketplace.md

 associated timeout behavior) that was required in the old design.
 It also adds an incentive to quickly start storing the content while slots are available in the contract.

-Instead of receiving a payout at the end of a contract in the old design, now hosts earn money while the contract is running.
-This could be used to pay for running costs on longer contracts.

 While the old design required separate negotiations per host, this design ensures that either the single contract starts with all hosts, or is cancelled.